wakim/kotlin-mvp-starter/README.md

 # MVP Starter Android Project

-This is a simple project demonstrating the MVP architecture using Kotlin, RxJava, Dagger2 and a bit of Databind.
+This is a simple project demonstrating the MVP architecture using Kotlin, RxJava, Dagger2 and a bit of databind.

 ## Dependencies

 To run this project you need to have:

  - JDK 7
- - Android Studio 2.3 or higher
+ - Android Studio 3.0 or higher
- - Kotlin Plugin 1.1.2 or higher
+ - Kotlin Plugin 1.1.60 or higher

 ---